Thrax989/SWGFlurry/README.md

 ## -Run Server in gdb debug mode-
 Open Terminal "Type" cd /home/vagrant/workspace/Core3/MMOCoreORB/bin Then "type" gdb ./core3 <br>
 This will promt a Black Blank Screen.
 Type "r" to Run the GDB<br>
-This will run your core3 in GDB mode so you can debug with "bt" <br>
+If your server segfaults it will promt you "segmentation fault"<br>
-If your server segfaults it will promt you "segmentation fault" type "bt" to do a back trace to find your error
+type "bt" to do a back trace to find your error<br>

 ## -Run Unit Integrity Test-
 cd /home/vagrant/bin/<br>